daneroo/snookr/trunk/green/scalr-utils/README.txt

 -=-= Objective (short):
   -Python daemon
    -?
 Rename ted database wattrical
+   - November tested and understood, what other DST boundary
+   - testTedDates: to validate tedStamps what to keep ? it seems that day/month tables are not populated at midnight localtime: always 86400 seconds between timestamps

+	other oddities of rdu_second_data:
+          duplicates <<<jitter
+          many skips >> 2 minutes, even more >>1 minute
+          most >> 2minutes are due to windows clock correction and restarts

    - Fix Incremental for Better GMT timestamps and rename to PumpTedNative
    -hierTed.py: (rename ?)